Chase The Truth: Matt Fiddes Edition

 Michael Jackson, Uri Geller and Matt Fiddes.
 BBC documentary - Louis, Martin and Michael.

-Moving away from fan/cult websites, there is considerable evidence indicating that Matt Fiddes is both an eccentric and dubious individual.
+Moving away from fan websites, there is considerable evidence indicating that Matt Fiddes is both an eccentric and dubious individual.
 On October 19, 1999, in Barnstaple, he organized a Black Belt Academy extravaganza where a "special guest" arrived in a white stretch limousine accompanied by 10 bodyguards.
 This special guest was a Jackson impersonator who performed several routines to the amazed crowd.
 Fiddes, who would have been around 20 at the time, orchestrated the entire event, demonstrating his enthusiasm for Jackson.

 Source: news.bbc.co.uk